Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 Pros:

-- Best-in-class tax optimization tools
+- Best-in-class tax optimization

-- Path financial planning tool is genuinely useful for tracking long-term goals
+- Path planning tool is actually useful

 - High-yield cash account is competitive